 Does the prospect of overstocking kill your critical embedded systems?

-All of these customers need an alternative obsolescence management solution, to keep their customers happy…or risk losing future sales to customer dissatisfaction.
-Problems like this is one reason why we now have an entire obsolescence management industry.
+All of these customers need an alternative obsolescence management solution to keep their customers happy or risk losing future sales to customer dissatisfaction.

 Share This: